tedivm/stash-docs/Home.rst

 Installing
 ==========

 Stash can be downloaded from `Github <https://github.com/tedivm/Stash>`_ or through `tedivm's pear channel <http://pear.tedivm.com/>`_.
-Please note that only Unix based systems are supported at this time due to a windows bug we are still trying to squish.

 Example
 =======

-As its core Stash is basically a key-value store.
-You place things into the cache using a key and you retrieve them using the same key.
+Stash functions as a key-value store: you place things into the cache using a key and you retrieve them using the same key.

 .. code-block:: php

-    $stash = StashBox::getCache('fruit');
+    $stash = $pool->getCache('fruit');
     $stash->store('apple');

     var_dump($stash->get());